hersche/LaraTube/README.md

 - Illegal or even discracing violence
 - Pro army / police / fashist / racist-sites

-By license, you can use the software.
+By license, you can use the software for anything.
 If i (the developer) detect this on the bugtracker or in personal contact, it can lead to deny personal help or loosing contact - this is my right.

 ## Features